A GUIDE TO PODCASTING: EQUIPMENT PART 1

 We’ve been asked a few times about the equipment we use.
 There is tons of information on the internet, both good and bad, but we thought it would be good to share with everyone the breakdown we went through.
 Our hope is that this list will help anyone interested in starting their own podcast and is trying to narrow down the gear side of things.

 It should be mentioned that this list isn’t the end all, be all.
 There are other routes and options you could take.
 For example, we do not cover any USB audio interfaces, such as the Focusrite Scarlett.
 In no way should this be interpreted as us saying that isn’t a viable solution.
 We just decided to go a different route and it didn’t make it into our breakdown; therefore it isn’t in this breakdown.

 Now, time to start laying out the options we considered and what we went with.
 Your choices may be different depending on budget, preference, and/or your comfort level.
+In this first part we will do an overview of the equipment we considered.
+In the second part, we will put together some sample set ups beyond what we decided on.
 Let’s get to the nitty gritty!

 Let’s be honest, this is where everyone wants to start…

 There a few different types of microphones but for podcasting you will probably be looking at dynamic and condenser mics.
 Unless you have a dedicated studio or acoustically treated room (read sound proofed), our recommendation is to stick with dynamic mics.
 While a good condenser microphone may give you a richer sound, it will also pick up much more background noise.
 Not to say that the dynamic mics will not pick up any background noise but they will be less sensitive to it and more manageable.
 The listed mics below are dynamic mics and most have good off axis rejection (meaning less background noise).
 The options: